ucg8j/blog/posts/test-driving-holo3-computer-use-agent.md

 ## Local Inference

-These runs were on a 64 GB M4 Max, and the trace logs make the resource profile visible instead of anecdotal.
+These runs were on a 64 GB M4 Max.
 In the successful canvas demo trace, the model reported about `46.3 GB` peak memory on each step.
-The prompts were small relative to the model context window: around `1.2K` to `1.5K` prompt tokens per step, with completion responses usually below `200` tokens.
+Prompts were small relative to the model context window: around `1.2K` to `1.5K` prompt tokens per step, with completions usually below `200` tokens.
 The run took `10` steps and about `100` seconds end to end.
 The slow part was inference.

 The harness downscales screenshots before inference while preserving full-resolution screenshots in the trace.
 That reduces image-token and memory pressure without sacrificing post-run debugging.

 ## Traces Are The Development Loop

-The trace system became the most valuable debugging tool.
+The trace system became the main debugging tool.

 Each step records: